 8.1 You must ensure that you read, understand and comply with this policy.
 8.2 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for us or under our control.
 All workers are required to avoid any activity that might lead to, or suggest, a breach of this policy.
 8.3 Any employee who breaches this policy will face disciplinary action, which may result in dismissal.
 We reserve our right to terminate our contractual relationship with other workers and organisations if they breach this policy.

 9.1 We must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties.
 9.2 You must declare and keep a written record of all hospitality or gifts accepted or offered.
 You must also ensure that all expenses claims relating to hospitality, gifts or expenses incurred to third parties are submitted in accordance with such regulations.

 How to raise a concern

 10.1 You are encouraged to raise concerns about any issue or suspicion of malpractice at the earliest possible stage.
-If you are unsure whether an act constitutes bribery or corruption, or if you have any other queries, these should be raised with the charity.
+If you are unsure whether an act constitutes bribery or corruption, or if you have any other queries, these should be raised using our Grievance Procedure, to a trustee or the projects director.
 You should raise a concern as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.